This site requires a more recent version of Adobe Flash Player to function properly.

 Traditionally, Ford's most profitable vehicles have been large SUVs and pickup trucks.
 However, volatile oil prices and political pressures for more fuel-efficient cars have taken a toll on the market for larger vehicles.

 Ford plans to produce more fuel-efficient cars, changing both its North American manufacturing plants and its line-up of vehicles available in the U.S. In terms of North American manufacturing, the company plans to convert three existing truck and sport utility vehicle (SUV) plants for small car production.
-This offers the advantage of quickly bringing highly demand fuel efficient cars to the U.S. market, without having to invest money and time to create an entirely new automobile.
+This offers the advantage of quickly bringing high demand, fuel efficient, cars to the U.S. market, without having to invest money and time to create an entirely new automobile.
 In terms of product mix, it plans to call for more crossover SUVs, compact cars, and hybrid vehicles.

 Restructuring, consolidation, and other trends: